syriebag/ART356_IxD/journal/doet-ch1.md

 The following excerpt reminded me of my first reaction seeing this washing machine.
 We just recently moved to a new place and appliances were part of the house, meaning, we have to get accustomed and learn new appliances again!
 Looking at this washing machine for the first time, my jaw literally dropped and thoughts already filled my head with anxiety.
 This machine offers more options than the previous, and the amount of text in one single area jumped my brain to the conclusion: this is way complex!
 Though, after shared experiences with family members, we got an idea of how to use it.
-Relating to the text, this view of our new washing machine looks like an alien spaceship control room :sweat_smile:.
+Relating to the text, this view of our new washing machine looks like an alien spaceship control room. :sweat_smile:

 ### 2. Using signifiers